session-replay-tools/mysql-proxy/README.md

 ## Bugs and feature requests:
 If you encounter any issues with the release, I would encourage you to file a bug report.
-Your feedback is really critical to myself and the rest of the team as we want to make Group Replication better.
+Your feedback is really critical to myself and the rest of the team as we want to make cetus better.